erykjj/jwlmanager/README.md

 ____
 ## Usage

+You can [download](https://github.com/erykjj/jwlmanager/releases/latest) (unzip if necessary) and launch the latest **Linux binary**, **Windows executable**, or **macOS app**.
+These are self-contained packages (with Python and dependencies included).

+See [here](https://github.com/erykjj/jwlmanager/blob/master/.github/SECURITY.md) for information about **security alerts**, etc. The Linux binary needs to be given execute permissions: `chmod +x JWLManager_*` .

+You can launch the GUI in the desired language by appending the corresponding language code parameter.
+So, if you want to start the app in Spanish (instead of the default English), you would invoke it as...
+- Linux terminal: `python3 JWLManager.py -es`
+- Windows Comand Prompt (or shortcut): `JWLManager.exe -es`
+- macOS Terminal: `open -a JWLManager.app --args -es`

 Preferably, if you have Python 3 installed and can install some of the required libraries/dependencies[^2], [download](https://github.com/erykjj/jwlmanager/releases/latest) and extract the latest release source code; then execute to run (from inside JWLManager folder):

 ```